mmguberina/RLmaster/README.md

 this will most likely be easiest to achieve if you just run it in testing mode from the replay buffer + rendering. that's so because the input will already be processes from batches from the replay buffer, so why write new code to the same exact thing?

+3. writing the different models as nn.module classes. these should inherint from a BaseCNNAutoencoder or whatever.
+The differences between them will be minute, if any, and structuring them like this will make everything a bit easier to take care of.